gloveboxes/doc-intelligence-docs/docs/100-add-roles.md

 1. Repeat this process for the `/surgery/nurse` and `/surgery/doctor` routes.

-We can also add access control to the API routes, located in the `/api` path, and some routes are only accessible by people who are authenticated, be they in the `admin`, `nurse`, or `doctor` roles.
+We can also add access control to the API routes, found in the `/api` path, and some routes are only accessible by people who are authenticated, be they in the `admin`, `nurse`, or `doctor` roles.
 These routes all start with the prefix `/api/patient` or `/api/surgery`.
 To apply access rules to multiple routes, you can use a wildcard character `*` in the route path.

 ```json
 {